The Construction Advantage, Consequential Damages, A Reminder from the ME Attorney General’s Office for Contractors & The Eichleay Formula

 The potential cost and the uncertainty of consequential damage claims leads many parties to waive consequential damages in their contracts.
 The popular AIA A201 includes a consequential damages waiver and also helpfully includes a list of common types of consequential damages from the perspective of the contractor and the owner so that alert parties may understand just what they are letting go.
 For the owner: damages incurred “for rental expenses, for losses of use, income, profit, financing, business and reputation, and for loss of management or employee productivity…”.
 For the contractor: damages incurred “for principal office expenses including the compensation of personnel stationed there, for losses of financing, business and reputation, and for loss of profit, except anticipated profit arising directly from the Work.”

 These types of damages can all be costly and hard to prove, and often the parties can improve good long-term relationships and decrease the chances of expensive litigation by agreeing to take them off the table.
 At the same time, these damages can be real and deep, and parties should fully consider the risks before waiving them.
 They may also consider other ways to address the risks, including liquidated damages – a good topic for a future Construction Briefings article.

-A Reminder from the Maine Attorney General’s Office for Contractors
+A Reminder from the ME Attorney General’s Office for Contractors